SBoshoff/Calculator.API/README.md

 ### Option 2
 * Open the project in Visual Studio 2019
-* Run IIS Express. http://localhost:5000 should open in your browser automatically.
+* Run IIS Express (or Calculator.API, whichever is showing). http://localhost:5000 should open in your browser automatically.

 ## Notes